KZ-HQ/Demo_Django_Project/README.md

-# Demo_Django_Project
+# Django Project
-A simple data-driven Django website
-This project was created on 2019 for my final year project unit.
+This is a simple data-driven Django website, the project was created on 2019 for my final year project unit.